cmmcneill/web-note/README.md

 # Web Note
 A simple web browser notepad that saves notes to localStorage.
+Created as an exercise in React.

-Created as an excercise in React.
+Try it live at: https://cmmcneill.github.io/web-note/

-### Starting dev server
+## Starting dev server
 `npm run start`

-### Running tests
+## Running tests
 `npm run test`

-### Building for production
+## Building for production
 `npm run build`